yana-g/bridge-ai/api/README.md

   - data_layer.mongoHandler — Logging, embeddings, user sessions
   - Proper .env file (see project root)

-## ⚠️ Note: The current test suite may not fully reflect new logic and some tests may fail or require refactoring to match the latest version.

 ## 🌟 Features

 - **Structured Requests**: Send well-formatted prompts with configurable parameters